Summers in Ballarat are all about outdoor adventures and making the most of the longer days to reconnect with friends and family.

 Jump on board the Golden City Paddle Steamer, a replica of its namesake which operated on the lake from the mid-1880s, and enjoy a leisurely cruise across Lake Wendouree.
 The cruises operate most Sundays (weather permitting).

-If you would prefer to steer your own boat, then why not hire a pedal boat?
-Available every day from 10am-7pm (weather dependant), you’ll find these fun boats at the north end of Windmill Drive.
+If you would prefer to steer your own boat, head to Lake Wendouree Pedal Boat Hire.
+Available every day from 10am-7pm (weather dependant), you’ll find these fun boats at the north end of Windmill Drive (near Pipers by the Lake).

-Between 11am and 4pm every weekend, you can also take a ride on a 100-year-old tram run by the Ballarat Tramway Museum.
+Between 11am and 4pm most weekends, you can also take a ride on a 100-year-old tram run by the Ballarat Tramway Museum.

 While you’re out exploring lake Wendouree, why not stop for a scoop or two of ice cream from the Tramcar Ice Cream Co, located right by the Adventure Playground.